 In Extended Remote Viewing, or ERV for short, a viewer relaxes on a bed or other comfortable support and tries to reach a “hypnagogic” state–a condition at the borderline between asleep and awake.
+(Earlier in ERV’s development, Hemi-Sync binaural beat technology was used to help induce this hypnagogic state.)
 The room is darkened and soundproofed if possible.

 As the viewer reaches the edge of consciousness, a second person in the room, the monitor (also known as the “interviewer”), begins the session by quietly giving directions to the viewer to access the desired target.
 These directions may be a geographic coordinate or some other reference number, instructions to “access and describe” a target sealed in an envelope the monitor has brought along, or even simply the word “target.”
 Once the viewer describes elements of the correct target, the monitor poses questions about it.
 These questions may request details, purposes, appearances, construction, activities, events, persons, or other target-related information.
 The monitor writes down or electronically records the answers the viewer provides.
 After the session the viewer makes additional notes about what was perceived, along with appropriate sketches or drawings.